Venture-Capitol/custom-claim-script/README.md

 ### Running:

-You can set an admin Firebase Custom Claim using `npm add-admin <users-uid-here>` and can view that admin Custom Claim using `npm view-claim <users-uid-here>`
+You can set an admin Firebase Custom Claim using `node add-admin <users-uid-here>` and can view that admin Custom Claim using `node view-claim <users-uid-here>`

 ## Folder Structure